Skip to main content

 Policies

 Catalyst controls runtime behaviour declaratively through policies.
-A policy is a project-scoped resource that binds to one or more Application Identities.
-An Application Identity (App ID) is the per-workload identity Catalyst issues to every application and agent that talks to it.
+A policy is a project-scoped resource that binds to one or more Application Identities — the per-workload identity Catalyst issues to every application, agent, and MCP server.
 Catalyst fetches the policies that apply to each App ID and enforces them inline on every relevant call.
-No application code changes are required, policies can be tuned per environment without redeploying.
+No application code changes are required, and policies can be tuned per environment without redeploying.

 Resiliency policies